sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 However, even if this type of practice was _commonplace_, I, as a veteran, could care less about it.
 Granted, having only served 4 short years, I am not as _emotionally invested_ in my **military identity** as many others.
 With that said, accusing this act as "_stealing_" is an **over exaggeration**.

 **Valor** isn't some non-fungible asset circulating in a _finite pool_.
 It's simply a _social concept_ to recognize those who have **served**.
 It's as _plentiful_ and _abundant_ as our minds make it out to be.

-Stealing implies a +/- transaction, which in this case, valor meant for true deserving veterans are being stripped away from imposters.
+*Stealing* implies a **+/- transaction**, which in this context, valor meant for true deserving veterans are being stripped away from imposters.
+In this case, no one is stealing from anyone.
 Those who rightfully have valor, still maintain it...whatever that means.

 Clearly, **Stolen Valor** isn't what you'd deem as _commendable_ behavior, but nor is it as _bad_ as it has been publicized.
 In fact, I'd argue that the act itself, isn't necessarily being _harmful_ to anyone else other than potentially, **the imposter's themselves**.